SpongePowered/SpongeVanilla/README.md

 2. `cd SpongeVanilla`
 3. `cp scripts/pre-commit .git/hooks`

-**Note**: If accidentally omit `--recursive` option when cloning, you may delete repository and try again, or you may execute following to fix the situation:
+**Note**: If you accidentally omit `--recursive` option when cloning, you may delete the repository and try again, or you may execute the following to fix the
+situation:

 	git submodule update --init --recursive